ybarsami/searchAndCrypt/README.md

 different if:

 * the index was not stored encrypted (then, we could ask the server to perform searches for us and would just need to send via the network the set of answers).
 Encryption is mandatory to ensure privacy.

 * the index could be stored locally on the client side (then, we could perform all the updates and searches without having to worry about network bandwidth).
 Take into consideration that the webmail engine can be used throughout different devices.
 A possible solution to partially overcome the network bandwidth issue while still enabling different devices is to store the index in two parts: the full index at a given timestamp (still heavy to download and/or upload) + a dynamic index which stores the differences from the full index, at present time.
-The full index is then updated periodically (*e.g.*, once per week), and thus can be downloaded just once per device per week ; only the dynamic index will be downloaded and uploaded every time we modify it.
+The full index is then updated periodically (*e.g.*, once per week), and thus can be downloaded just once per device per week; only the dynamic index will be downloaded and uploaded every time we modify it.
 This is a viable solution if we use a mobile application, and if we use a webmail with HTML5.

 ### How can we compress this inverted index? ###